EcoJulia/Microbiome.jl/manuscript/paper.md

 for how to plot their types.
-`Microbiome.jl` currently contains convenience functions to facilitate the generation of easy-to-plot data structures, but including plot recipes for thing like ordinations (PCoA), abundance bar plots, and other commonly used microbial community visualizations would make it even easier to generate publication-quality figures.
+`Microbiome.jl` currently contains convenience functions to facilitate the generation of easy-to-plot data structures, but including plot recipes for things like ordinations (PCoA), abundance bar plots, and other commonly used microbial community visualizations would make it even easier to generate publication-quality figures.